Laura Davies

-Dame Laura Jane Davies, (born 5 October 1963) is an English professional golfer.
+Dame Laura Jane Davies (born 5 October 1963) is an English professional golfer.
 She has achieved the status of her nation's most accomplished female golfer of modern times, being the second non-American to finish at the top of the LPGA money list as well as winning the Ladies European Tour (LET) Order of Merit a record seven times: in 1985, 1986, 1992, 1996, 1999, 2004 and 2006.

 As of 2018, Davies has 86 professional wins worldwide, with 20 on the LPGA Tour, including four majors.
 From 1985 to 2010, she won at least one individual title somewhere in the world every season, except for 2005, and was the first golfer, male or female, to win tournaments on five continents in one year.
 She is a member of U.S.-based LPGA Tour and a life member of the Ladies European Tour.
 She was inducted into the World Golf Hall of Fame in 2015.

 Amateur career

 A native of Coventry, Davies began as an amateur international player for Great Britain, compiling a notable record.
 She was the 1983 English Intermediate Champion, the 1984 Welsh Ladies Open Stroke Play Champion and the South Eastern Champion in both 1983 and 1984.
-She was also a member of the Great Britain and Ireland Curtis Cup Team in 1984.
-She turned professional in 1985.
+She represented England twice at the European Lady Junior's Team Championship (where she was on the winning team in 1983) and was a member of the 1984 Great Britain and Ireland Curtis Cup team.

 Professional career

-Ladies European Tour 1985–1986
+Ladies European Tour

-Davies started her professional career on the WPGET (now Ladies European Tour) in 1985 when she won both Rookie of the Year and Order of Merit titles.
+Davies turned professional in 1985.
+She started her professional career on the WPGET (now Ladies European Tour) in 1985 when she won both Rookie of the Year and Order of Merit titles.
 She subsequently won the Sports Journalists' Association Peter Wilson Trophy as International Newcomer of the Year 1985.
 She repeated the Order of Merit win in 1986 having won four titles, one of which was the Women's British Open (prior to it becoming a major).

-Playing around the world 1987–2023

 In 1987, she went to the United States and won the U.S. Women's Open in an 18-hole playoff against Ayako Okamoto and JoAnne Carner.
 It was a victory that led the LPGA to amend its constitution.
 Davies was not a member of the LPGA Tour, so the LPGA changed its constitution to grant Davies automatic membership.
 Davies became the third non-U.S. citizen and the second European player, after Catherine Lacoste in 1967, to win the U.S. Women's Open.
 For six days, Davies was holder of both the U.S and British Open titles.
 The 1987 Women's British Open took place the week after the U.S. Women's Open and in her defence Davies finished tied second, one shot behind winner Alison Nicholas.